Lecture §

 - Present the

-alone repeatedly
+CS alone repeatedly

 - Initially,

-evokes strong CR
+CS evokes strong CRs

 - With repetition, however,

-becomes less effective, similar to beginning of training
+CS becomes less effective, similar to beginning of training

 - What are the 4 rules of interest in Classical Conditioning?